June 28, 2021

 Cooperation with a coach is mostly short-term and leads to the solution of a specific task or achievement of a certain goal, while a mentoring relationship is often long-term and assumes almost continuous development, or observing the career path in a wider perspective.
 A mentoring process is not only about doing an important movement and a transition from 'here' (the place where you are) to 'there' (the place you want to be).
 The way is the goal.
 And during this journey, a mentee can get real/valuable rewards — realizing their vision and plans, improving their performance, developing many different skills, both core skills and some related to the job.

 For all of this to happen, being relationship-oriented is crucial in mentoring.
 Without trust and, above all, listening (mutual) with empathy, it would be difficult to build a relationship where knowledge and learning can be truly shared.

 On the other hand, when we think about coaching, this professional friendship is not so common, and the whole relationship is more focused on performance & tasks.
 If you are struggling with a difficult situation or have some big professional challenge, but you lack specific skills or you just want to work on your motivation and mindset to deal better with these situations, then coaching might be the better option.

 Mentoring (vector image) by pch.vector

 Whichever you choose as the best solution for your needs, each cooperation and relationship requires an effort from both sides.
-Firstly determining the formula, then paying attention to organizational details, preparing for meetings, and maybe even doing some homework — it all needs constant commitment and concern from both mentee and mentor side.
-This work, however, can be worth the effort.
+Firstly determining the formula, then paying attention to organizational details, preparing for meetings, and maybe even doing some homework.
+It all needs constant commitment and concern from both the mentee and mentor sides.
+This work, however, is worth the effort.
 Effective communication, matching your expectations and needs can bring excellent results and real benefits.

 We’ve all been there.